We tested 4 different packing cubes: Which one is best?

 There are many items I always take with me when traveling.
 But before I even hit the road, there's one product I swear by: packing cubes.

 Whether I'm traveling solo or with my entire family, packing cubes have become a staple in my packing process.
-Not only do they make it easier to pack, but the cubes also allow me to pack more in a smaller suitcase.
-And when I arrive at my destination, having similar items in their own cube keeps my suitcase significantly more organized.
+Not only do they make packing easier, but they also allow me to fit more into a smaller suitcase.
+And when I arrive at my destination, keeping similar items in their own cube makes my suitcase significantly more organized.

 But with so many packing cubes available, which ones are best?
-I packed 17 t-shirts in my suitcase, then re-packed those same t-shirts in four different packing cubes to see how well they fit in my suitcase, and how much room was left afterwards.
+I packed 17 T-shirts into my suitcase, then repacked those same shirts using four different packing cubes to see how well they fit — and how much space was left afterward.

 Here are the four packing cubes I tested: